#1 Ranked Children’s Hospital by U.S. News & World Report

 Learn more about our ranking as the top pediatric hospital here.

-Fragile X is a genetic condition that can cause a range of learning and behavioral problems as well as physical issues, though these are usually less significant.
+Fragile X syndrome is a genetic condition that can cause a range of learning and developmental problems.
+These can include:

 We are grateful to have been ranked #1 on U.S. News & World Report's list of the best children's hospitals in the nation for the third year in a row, an honor we could not have achieved without the patients and families who inspire us to do our very best for them.
 Thanks to you, Boston Children's is a place where we can write the greatest children's stories ever told.”